× FreshBooks App Logo

 What is the LLC Default Tax Classification?

-By default, a single-member LLC is taxed as an entity disregarded as separate from its owner (a sole proprietorship), while multiple-owner companies are taxed as a partnership by default.
+By default, a single-member LLC is taxed as a disregarded entity not separate from its owner (a sole proprietorship), while multiple-owner companies are taxed as a partnership by default.

-An LLC can also elect to be taxed as an S-Corporation or a C-Corporation.
+An LLC can elect to be taxed as an S Corporation or a C Corporation.
 To be taxed as an S-Corporation, the LLC must file IRS form 2553.
-To be taxed as C-Corporation, the LLC must complete IRS form 8832.
+To be taxed as a C Corporation, the LLC must complete IRS form 8832.

 What Taxes Does an LLC Pay?